We’ll see how to interact with a Postgres database from Node.js. To achieve it, we’ll use the node-postgres package (pg

 As a final application, let’s see how to recover data from the database.

-We can do so using pool.query as before.
+We can do so using pool.query

-const res = await pool.query("SELECT * FROM my_table WHERE id=$1", [id]);
+const getRow = async (id) => { try { const res = await pool.query("SELECT * FROM my_table WHERE id=$1", [id]); console.log(res.rows[0]); } catch (err) { console.error(err); } };

-This time, we save the results of the query in a variable res.
-The results of the query will be in the res.rows property that stores an array with the results.
+property that stores an array with the results.
 To each row of the result corresponds and object with a property for each column.

-> { id: 1, name: 'foo', age: 25 }
+$ node > .load db.js > getRow(1) > { id: 1, name: 'foo', age: 25 }

-Finally, to gracefully terminate the connection with the database, we call pool.end().
+Finally, to gracefully terminate the connection with the database, we call pool.end()

 Source code used for this tutorial can be found here.